MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/overview.md

 # Overview of CloudforSustainabilitySharedDataModel

-Cloud for Sustainability Shared Data Model CDM entity definitions
+Cloud for Sustainability shared data model entities are shared across the carbon, energy, waste, and water data models.

 ## Entities